-The Cotswolds is an area in the South West of England including the Cotswold Hills, which rise from the meadows of the upper Thames to an escarpment, known as the Cotswold Edge, above the Severn Valley and Evesham Vale.
+The Cotswolds is an area in the South West of England including the Cotswold Hills.
+These rise from the meadows of the upper Thames to an escarpment, known as the Cotswold Edge.

-This includes photos and information about the many villages, events or tourist attractions in the area.
-The area is classified as an “Area of Outstanding Natural Beauty” and the hills are a great place for walkers, especially the Cotswold way walk which navigates you the length of the Cotswold hills.
+The @aboutglos guide includes information about the many villages, events and tourist attractions in the area.
+The area is classified as an “Area of Outstanding Natural Beauty” making the hills are a great place for walkers.
+This includes the Cotswold way walk which navigates you the length of the Cotswold hills.

 - Cirencester – A market town with a rich history dating back to its formation in Roman times.

-- Restaurants – Places for food lovers in the AONB to enjoy ding out with locally sourced food.
+- Restaurants – Places for food lovers in the AONB to enjoy dining out with locally sourced food.

 - Tour Guides – There are many companies offering to show you around all the premier sites of the area.